Design and development of a multi-sensory collaborative puzzle for children of ages 9- 12 that is to be solved using the concept of spring force.

 I decided to lay focus on physical sciences because I have always been fascinated by how the mechanics exist everywhere.
 In physical sciences, I picked forces and motion, spring force in particular.
 The concept is that when spring is pulled displacement of the spring is directly proportional to the distance the object moves.

-The digital interface is to be projected on the table because these projections could easily turn even an unused room into a playground.
+The digital interface that is projected on the table.
+When scaled up, these projections could easily turn rooms into a playgrounds enabling embodied digital play.

 To enable embodied and multisensory learning, I decided that the controller would be a tangible one that would truly mimic the physics of springs.